 The Audit Committee's continued focus is on the effectiveness of the controls throughout the group.
-Following the appointment of Claire Blunt the Audit Committee structure was reviewed and now consists of Claire Blunt, Chair, and Alice Dyson-Jones.
-The committee meets once a year, with the external auditor, the Group Finance Director and CEO will be invited to attend these meetings.
+The Audit Committee consists of Claire Blunt, Chair, and Alice Dyson.
+The committee meets once a year, with the external auditor, the Group CFO and CEO will be invited to attend these meetings.